 During the creaming process, your intention should be to whip air into the mix.
-If you can accomplish this, then the vegan cake will be so much lighter and tastier.
+If you can accomplish this, the vegan cake will be so much lighter and tastier.

-If you can’t trap the air properly due to not having room-temperature margarine, then the cake might be too dense.
+If you can’t trap the air properly due to not having room-temperature margarine, the cake might be too dense.
 This is unfortunate, but you’ll just have to try to do better next time.

 Over-creaming is something that can make the cake turn out dense, too.
 You can certainly go overboard when you’re creaming margarine and sugar together.

-If you’re using a stand mixer to get the job done, then you’ll want to be very careful.
-If you were to walk away from the mixer and leave it on, then there’s a good chance that you would over-cream the mix.
+If you’re using a stand mixer to get the job done, you’ll want to be very careful.
+If you were to walk away from the mixer and leave it on, there’s a good chance that you would over-cream the mix.

 This causes the margarine to trap more air than it should.
 You might initially think that this sounds like a good thing, but it really isn’t.